 Preparation room ventilation is the single most important factor in reducing health risks associated with formaldehyde exposure.
 Make sure that the ventilation system in your funeral home's preparation room is properly designed and operating effectively.
-Consult an HVAC professional to assess the ventilation system, and the heating and cooling needs of the work area.
+An effective ventilation system ensures that as much formaldehyde as possible is drawn away from the embalmer's breathing zone.
+Consult an HVAC professional to assess and maintain the ventilation system and the heating and cooling needs of the work area.

-1.1 Have no fewer than 10 to 15 air changes per hour supplied to the preparation room for each active embalming table.
+1.1 Have no fewer than 15 air changes per hour in the preparation room.

-This recommendation of the New Jersey State Funeral Directors Association and the New Jersey Department of Health, Occupational Health Service, is based on the National Mechanical Code of Building Officials and Code Administrators and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards for autopsy rooms.
-ASHRAE recommends 12 air changes hourly.1
+The appropriate air change rate for the space will be dependent on site-specific factors, such as the configuration of the preparation room and the nature of the funeral home's business, including the number of daily embalmings and whether more than one embalming table is used simultaneously for embalming.
+A minimum of 15 air changes per hour indicates that preparation room air will be changed approximately every four minutes.
+Scientific studies show that preparation room activities that have the greatest formaldehyde generation rate usually have a duration of four to five minutes.

+1.2 Employ a local exhaust ventilation (LEV) system for added capture of formaldehyde emissions.

+LEV systems are commonly used in a wide variety of industrial settings, typically at low cost, to enhance room ventilation systems.
+An LEV system, to be effective in a preparation room, must capture formaldehyde emissions before those emissions enter the breathing zone of the embalmer.
+An LEV system is especially useful for any funeral home that engages in osmotic embalming for cases with poor circulation, organ and tissue procurement cases and autopsied remains.

-- 1.2 Provide a source of fresh, clean air that prevents excessive negative pressure and improves air quality in the preparation room.
+1.3 Provide a source of fresh, clean air that prevents excessive negative pressure and improves air quality in the preparation room.

 Air introduced into the space should be equal to or greater than the volume of air exhausted from the space and drawn from a source free of contaminants.
-Embalming room air should never be recycled or re-used. - 1.3 Establish a standard operating procedure for ventilation system activation whenever an individual is in the preparation room.
-To ensure use of the ventilation system, wire the ventilation system's activation to the preparation room's light switch. - 1.4 Vent waste air from the preparation room HVAC system to the outdoors.
-The ventilation discharge should be located above ground level, away from human receptors and free of any obstruction that would impede the airflow.
-Because formaldehyde is heavier than air, locate the discharge vent below and away from the breathing zone of the embalmer. - 1.5 Monitor the effectiveness of the preparation room HVAC system no less than annually.
+Embalming room air should never be recycled or re-used.

+1.4 Establish a standard operating procedure for ventilation system activation whenever an individual is in the preparation room.

+To ensure use of the ventilation system, wire its activation to the preparation room's light switch.

+1.5 Vent waste air from the preparation room HVAC system to the outdoors.

+The ventilation discharge should be located above ground level, away from human receptors and free of any obstruction that would impede airflow.
+Because formaldehyde is heavier than air, locate the discharge vent below and away from the breathing zone of the embalmer.

+1.6 Monitor the effectiveness of the preparation room HVAC system no less often than annually.

 A properly functioning HVAC system is key to eliminating the risk of formaldehyde exposure in the workplace.
-To ensure that formaldehyde exposure does not exceed acceptable limits, conduct and document exposure monitoring annually, more frequently than OSHA requirements,2 through the use of a formaldehyde exposure level monitoring device.
+To ensure that formaldehyde exposure does not exceed acceptable limits, conduct and document exposure monitoring annually, more frequently than OSHA requirements.
 Consult an HVAC professional regularly to ensure effective working of the funeral home's ventilation system.

-1.6 Do not use ozone generators.
+1.7 Do not use ozone generators.

 Scientific studies show that at concentrations below public health standards, ozone generators do not remove or even reduce formaldehyde.
-The U.S. EPA has issued a warning based on peer-reviewed, scientifically supported findings against the use of ozone generators because ozone, like formaldehyde, may cause serious health effects.
+The U.S. EPA has issued a warning based on peerreviewed, scientifically supported findings against the use of ozone generators because ozone, like formaldehyde, may cause serious health effects.